Can I Expunge a Felony in California?

-According to Penal Code 1203.4 PC, if you were convicted of a felony or misdemeanor but have successfully completed your parole or probation, you may qualify for expungement if your sentence included time in state prison; however, you do not qualify.
+According to Penal Code 1203.4 PC, if you were convicted of a felony or misdemeanor but have successfully completed your parole or probation, you may qualify for expungement.
+If your sentence included time in state prison, however, you do not qualify.
 Expungement means erasure from your record, so defendants would no longer have to identify as felons on employment applications.
 It will be as if the felony conviction never occurred.

-Criteria and Qualifications for Expungement in California
+Qualifications for Felony Expungement

 It can be confusing to know whether you qualify for an expungement, so working with legal representation may be the best course of action if you are reaching dead ends.

 California does allow you to have your criminal record expunged if you meet the qualifications: